 As the ingredients in coffee begin to spoil, their rancidity will invade your nostrils until you want to pinch your nose.
 This drink is not salvageable anymore.
 Throw it away immediately and buy or brew a new one.

 But the Taste Is Even Worse

-Maybe you’re one of those people who have to do a little taste test to determine if your food is still good (to you, at least).
-What you’ll taste when you sip on your stale iced coffee is not just watered-down coffee, but spoiled ingredients.
+You may be one of those people who have to do a taste test to determine if your food is still good (to you, at least).
+What you’ll taste when you sip on your stale iced coffee is not just watered-down coffee but spoiled ingredients.

-The flavor notes might be bitter and sour, sort of like gulping down vinegar.
+Your iced coffee is spoiled.
+The flavor notes might be bitter and sour, like gulping down vinegar.
 If that doesn’t prove it, then nothing else will.
-Your iced coffee is spoiled.

-Iced coffee from the Dunkin’ or Starbucks drive-through should only be kept refrigerated for a few hours, as the ice will still melt in the fridge.
+Iced coffee from the Dunkin’ or Starbucks drive-through should only be refrigerated for a few hours, as the ice will still melt in the fridge.
+Once you open the drink, consume it within 24 hours.
 If yours is a store-bought bottled iced coffee, you can keep it in the fridge unsealed until its expiration date.
-Once you open the drink, consume it within 24 hours.

-It’s always a real shame when iced coffee goes bad.
-With the information in this article, you can keep your iced beverages frosty cold and prevent their premature spoiling!
+No one wants to drink old coffee.
+Hopefully, the information in this article, you can keep your iced beverages frosty cold and prevent premature spoiling!